DevZest/RDO.Net/src/Docs/articles/programming_rdo_wpf/validation.md

 The following view components are provided specially for validation error display, as demonstrated in `ValidationUI` sample:

-* <xref:DevZest.Data.Views.ValidationPlaceholder>: Displays validation errors for specified <xref:DevZest.Data.Presenters.IScalars> or <xref:DevZest.Data.IColumns>.
+* <xref:ValidationPlaceholder>: Displays validation error from specified sources.
-* <xref:DevZest.Data.Views.ValidationErrorsControl>: Displays all validation errors as list.
+* <xref:ValidationErrorsControl>: Displays validation errors list.